doc-ai/tensorio/README.md

 [TensorIO for iOS](https://github.com/doc-ai/tensorio-ios)

-Our Objective-C++ implementation of TensorIO.
+Our Objective-C++ implementation of TensorIO, with support for Swift.
 Requires iOS 9.3+ and has been tested on devices as old as a 5th generation iPod touch (2012).

 [Net Runner for iOS](https://github.com/doc-ai/net-runner-ios)

-Net Runner is our iOS application enviornment for running and evaluating computer vision machine learning models packaged for TensorIO.
+Net Runner is our iOS application environment for running and evaluating computer vision machine learning models packaged for TensorIO.
 Models may be run on live camera input or bulk evaluated against album photos.
 New models may be downloaded directly into the application.
 Net Runner is available for download in the [iOS App Store](https://itunes.apple.com/us/app/net-runner-by-doc-ai/id1435828634?mt=8).

 ### Android